mfogel/natural-earth-admin-mvt/README.md

 | CA | Canada | 3 |
 | US | USA | 3 |

+## Available `make` commands

+### make serve

+Starts up a webserver in a docker container to allow you to visually inspect your local `ne-admin.mbtiles`.
+While running the webserver container in a terminal window, load http://localhost:8080/ in a browser.
+To quit the webserver, use `ctrl-c`.

+For this to work, you will need to have previously installed [docker](https://www.docker.com/) and the [klokantech/tileserver-gl-light](https://hub.docker.com/r/klokantech/tileserver-gl-light/) image.

 ## Contributing

 Bugs, feature suggestions - please file a github issue or make a pull request.